arribass/Salesforce-Notes/App Builder/AppBuilder.md

 Logging on to Sandbox environments

 Sandbox Templates
-### Given a case, demonstrate knowledge, viability and troubleshooting when using change sets
+### Given a use case, demonstrate knowledge, viability and troubleshooting when using change sets

 Inbound and outbound

 production org

+Best Practices for change sets
+1. Deploy all dependent components
+2. Add permissions and access settings to outbound change set
+3. Clone a change set to add dependent components to an uploaded change set
+4. Use distinct names for global publisher layouts and Outlook publisher layouts
+5. Plan deployments around maintenance schedule
+6. Validate change sets before deployment
+7. View component details

 ### Describe the capabilities and consideration when using change set
 Quick deploy
 run specified tests